texeira-coffee/texeira.coffee/peanut-noodles.md

 Spaghetti will work, but a wide, flat alkaline noodle is better.

 I've tried this with chopped up chicken thighs, ground (minced) pork, and beef.
 Have not tried it with tofu.

+I make no claims to authenticity.
+There are a lot of peanut noodle dishes out there.
+Some have a cold sauce on cold noodles.
+Some appear to be variations on sesame noodles.
+People adapt dishes to what ingredients are available.
+Tomato paste spread on a tortilla is a pizza, as anyone who lived aboard the International Space Station.